 Most people who like sweet love chocolate.
 Other than fruits, it is the most used ingredients to flavour desserts.
 Depending on the recipe, you will want to use Cooking Chocolate or Cacao Powder.

 Cooking Chocolate is used melted while Cacao Powder is kept as a dry ingredient.
 I highly recommend getting some good quality Chocolate and Cacao Powder – you will really taste the difference!
-Go for Dark Cooking Chocolate over Milk Chocolate for a richer, less sweet taste and make sure you use Unsweetened Cacao Powder.

 I personally try to use Belgian Chocolate when I can because they are the best one you will find!